lutwidse/friend-tech-api/README.md

 ## 3. Problem

-You can check the latest registered users to buy tokens ASPA, so basically, this platform is now almost f\*\*\*ed by a bot.
+You can check the latest registered users to buy tokens ASAP, so basically, this platform is now almost f\*\*\*ed by a bot.

 ## 4. Fun Facts